release-it/release-it/README.md

 ### Distribution Repository

 Some projects use a special distribution repository.
 There might be multiple reasons to do.

 * Distribute more "clean" file structures (without unrelated test, manifest, documentation files etc.).
-* Distribute to target specific package managers (without any test files).
-One example is the "shims" repositories in [https://github.com/components](https://github.com/components).
+* Distribute to target specific package managers.
+One example is the "shims" repositories in [https://github.com/components](https://github.com/components) (the actual source files are elsewhere).
+* Distribute just documentation to a Github Pages branch.

+Notes:

-To release to a separate "distribution repo", you'll need to set `distRepo` to a git endpoint (e.g. `"git@github.com:webpro/awesome-component.git"`).
+* To release to a separate "distribution repo", set `distRepo` to a git endpoint (e.g. `"git@github.com:components/ember.git"`).
+* Note that this can also be a branch, possibly of the same source repository, using `#` notation (e.g. `"git@github.com:webpro/release-it.git#gh-pages"`).

 ### GitHub